 Sara writes contemporary folk songs with heart-wrenching lyrics that she gently tucks into sweet, folky melodies.
 She's a seamstress of words, quilting together songs that you find yourself wrapped up in.
 Using stories and personal experiences, she crafts songs that are honest and relatable.
 Sara is primarily a solo act: a vocalist who accompanies herself on acoustic guitar.

 Sara’s accomplished writing led her to be selected as a finalist for the well-respected John Lennon Songwriting Contest in 2018, an international contest established by Yoko Ono in 1997.

 Sara originates from Sudbury, Ontario, and has moved several times over to pursue music.
 At 14 years old she packed her bags for Northern Michigan, where she spent her high school career studying songwriting at Interlochen Arts Academy.
 Following high school, Sara was accepted to the prestigious Berklee College of Music where she studied songwriting, music business and music production & engineering.

 In the last five years Sara has written over 350 songs.
 Working hard for years towards the goal of writing a song a week, she finally exceeded her goal and wrote 82 songs in 2018.
 Gougeon went on to write 100 songs in 2019.

-Sara's EP “Thank the Pines” will be released on September, 18th, 2020.
-The EP will be a preview to her upcoming album “The Long Road”.
+Sara's most recent EP “Thank the Pines” was released on September, 18th, 2020.
+The new EP is a preview to her upcoming album “The Long Road”.